-The spookiest places I've visited in Italy are the mummy exhibits in Ferentillo's Mummy Museum below the Church of Santo Stefano in Umbria and at the Mummies Cemetery in Urbania's Church of the Dead in Le Marche.
+The spookiest places in Italy--in our opinion--are the mummy exhibits in Ferentillo's Mummy Museum.
+The museum is located below the Church of Santo Stefano in Umbria and at the Mummies Cemetery in Urbania's Church of the Dead in Le Marche.
 There are also mummies near Palermo, Sicily in the Capuchin Monastery and in the Capuchin Crypt in Rome's historic center.
-These mummies have been naturally preserved and the displays can be a macabre sight, not recommended for young children.
+These mummies are naturally preserved and the displays can be a macabre sight, not recommended for young children.

 Skulls in Puglia

 The cathedral in Otranto, on the Salento Peninsula (the heel of the boot), has a chapel made up of skulls and bones from the more than 800 martyrs who were killed in a Turkish invasion in 1480.